Peeragogy/Peeragogy.github.io/introduction.md

 collaboration" [2] that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, business meetings, wiki projects and interconnected collaborations across an entire society.
-How can values that helped shape Wikipedia and free software can be applied in other learning contexts?

-In answering that question, we will draw on our experiences working together on the _Peeragogy Handbook_, and other collaborative projects.
+The _Peeragogy Handbook_ draws extensively on our experiences working together on the _Peeragogy Handbook_ -- and in other collaborative projects.
 The best way to learn about peeragogy is to get involved in putting peeragogy into action.
 Towards that end, coauthors and fans of the book have an active Google+ community, conveniently called